frostyBucket/frostyTix/README.md

 # frostyTix

 I figured it's time to demonstrate some full stack skills on this account, so I went ahead and built a ticketing system!

+You can download a fully functional version for Windows [here](https://frostylabs.co/apps/frostytix.exe)

+Versions for Mac and Linux are soon to some as well!

 Read below if you're interested in my thought process throughout this project

 **The overall pipeline looks like this:**